 At the same time lift up the keyboard a little bit so latches remain unlocked.

-Lift up the top side of the keyboard and slide towards the LCD screen.
+Lift up the top side of the keyboard and slide towards the display.

 Be careful, the keyboard still connected to the motherboard.

 You’ll have to unlock the connector and release the cable before removing the keyboard.